EPCompSci/ios-portfolio-Underdoneboar4/README.md

 ### About Blake Branvold
 [About Blake Branvold](https://github.com/Underdoneboar4/About-Blake-Branvold)
-this is the very first app I made.
+This is the very first app I made.
 It displays different images and text when buttons are pressed.
 It served as my introduction to outlet functions, action functions, labels, buttons, and the Assets folder.

 ### 5DiceRoller
 [5DiceRoller](https://github.com/Underdoneboar4/5DiceRoller)